aneekdas96/CSC2626_PROJECT/README.md

 1. All hyperparameters used for the experiments are declared after the imports section of each file.
 Please feel free to change them to replicate all results mentioned in our report.

-2. Please contact us at aneekdas@cs.toronto.edu if you have any queries regarding the implementation/ execution.
+2. Please contact us at aneekdas@cs.toronto.edu and jackellis@cs.toronto.edu if you have any queries regarding the implementation/ execution.

 ## Rope Experiment
 **model.py:** Model file for training on non-skipped sequence of images
 **model_skip.py:** Model file for training on skipped sequence of images
-**train.py:** Script to train the origianl rope model.
-Can change the number of epochs, batch szie, and amount of data
+**train.py:** Script to train the original rope model.
+Can change the number of epochs, batch size, and amount of data
 **train_skip.py:** Script to train the skipping rope model.
-Can change the number of epochs, batch szie, and amount of data
+Can change the number of epochs, batch size, and amount of data

 ## Ball Experiment
-**clean_ball_data.py:** Contains funtcions to create image sequences from raw images
+**clean_ball_data.py:** Contains functions to create image sequences from raw images
 **model.py:** Model file for training on sequence of images
 **train_ball.py:** Script to train the ball model.
-Can change the number of epochs, batch szie, and amount of data
+Can change the number of epochs, batch size, and amount of data
 **test_ball.py:** Evaluates the saved model